Nuisancexd/laced/README.md

                     indir -- Encrypts all files in subdirectories of the current directory. file -- Encrypts a single file.
 The -path field must contain the full path to the file.

-   -w / -what       Select the encryption type: asym, sym, or rsa. (default: null)
+   -algo            Select the encryption type: asym, sym, or rsa. (default: null)
-                    asym -- ASYMMETRIC: uses RSA and ChaCha20 encryption.
+                    chacha    -- SYMMETRIC: uses ChaCha20 encryption.
+                    aes       -- SYMMETRIC: uses AES256 CBE encryption.
                                    Type: crypt or decrypt.
-This is a required field. (default: null) sym -- SYMMETRIC: uses only ChaCha20 encryption. rsa -- RSA_ONLY: uses only RSA encryption.
+This is a required field. (default: null) rsa_chacha -- HYBRID: uses RSA and ChaCha20 encryption.
                                    Type: crypt or decrypt.
+This is a required field. (default: null) rsa_aes   -- HYBRID: uses RSA and AES256 CBE encryption.
+                                   Type: crypt or decrypt.
+This is a required field. (default: null) rsa       -- RSA_ONLY: uses only RSA encryption.
+                                   Type: crypt or decrypt.
 This is a required field. (default: null)

-   -k / -key        Required for ASYMMETRIC & SYMMETRIC encryption.
+   -k / -key        Required for HYBRID, ASYMMETRIC & SYMMETRIC encryption.
+This is a required field.
-                    - ASYMMETRIC: the full path to the private/public RSA key.
+                    HYBRID & ASYMMETRIC: the full path to private/public RSA key.
-                    - SYMMETRIC: the secret key.
+                    SYMMETRIC: the secret key.
 The key size must be between 1 and 32 bytes.

    -iv              For SYMMETRIC: The initialization vector (IV).
 Size must be between 1 and 8 bytes.
 Optional field.
    -e / -enable     Enable the Thread Pool.
 By default, all logical CPU cores are used. (default: false)